The Power of Two in Token Systems

 \subsection{Stability}

 In general, it seems difficult to determine whether a given system $(n,P,Q,d)$ is stable.
 Indeed, the results of the previous section show that already for $n=2$, this can be highly sensitive to the precise values of $P$ and $Q$.
-The next result shows that in the symmetric case stability is achieved for any $n \geq 2$, assuming $d \geq 2$. \begin{theorem} Assume that there are $n \geq 2$ symmetric agents.
-Then the system is stable for any $d\geq2$.
+The next result shows that in the symmetric case, stability is achieved for any $n \geq 2$, assuming $d \geq 2$. \begin{theorem} The token system is stable for any $d\geq2$ when the agents are symmetric.
 Furthermore, (C1) holds with $f(M) = 5/M$. \end{theorem}